Saibot393/enhancedcombathud-pf2e/README.md

     - Certain actions like escape or drop/stand up will be tracked and switched automatically
     - Toggle options can be changed from the hud

-The staff automation added by **[PF2e Dailies](https://foundryvtt.com/packages/pf2e-dailies)** can be directly used from equipped staffs.
+The staff automation added by **[PF2e Dailies](https://foundryvtt.com/packages/pf2e-dailies)** can be directly used from staves in item sets.

 ### Client Customization
 - **Standard action slots** several standard PF2E actions (e.g. Seek, Hide, Shove) can be chosen to be displayed on the action bar for quick use